Back to Learn

 The 10x Difference

 Research from the Lautenberg Center revealed just how much the entourage effect matters: full-spectrum CBD showed effective results at approximately 30mg per day, while CBD isolate required around 300mg per day for similar effects.
+That work was done in mice rather than people, so treat the 10x figure as a striking preclinical signal rather than a human dosing rule.

 That’s a ten-fold difference - entirely attributable to the synergy of whole-plant compounds.